adamhsparks/AWD_ShB_Interaction/Analysis.md

 ### Interactions of Nitrogen and Irrigation Regime

-In neither experiment was the interaction of nitrogen with irrigation regime significant.
+In 2015 no significant itneraction was observed.
+In 2016 a significant interaction between flooding and nitrogen rate is observed for both the tiller and leaf severity ratings.

 ### Model Fit